-Along with her sister, Karen Livingstone, Nicole founded Ovarian Cancer Australia, after their mother sadly passed away from the disease.
-She is now patron of the organisation.
+Founder, Director, and CEO: Alongside sister Karen Livingstone, Nicole established Ovarian Cancer Australia, after their mother passed away from the disease.

 Nicole was a perfect choice for our event, the Yarra Valley Water Safety Fun Days.
 Her passion for safety in the water really shone though, due to her experience as a mum to twins and as a p ... keep readingrofessional swimmer.
 Nicole presented herself extremely well, and this was commented on by numerous attendees at our launch Yarra Valley Water